 - Transfer the cooked pasta into the skillet, and toss until it’s coated with the alfredo sauce.
 This is why we’re using a high-sided skillet—to ensure that there’s enough space for both the pasta and sauce!

 - Serve the pasta topped with the shrimp and sliced sausage.
-Garnish with parsley and a sprinkling of extra Cajun seasoning.
+Garnish the creamy cajun sauce with parsley and a sprinkling of extra Cajun seasoning.

 How to store Cajun Shrimp Pasta